 Later version switching PCB with the four additional caps installed.
 This PCB contains the wiring traces to these caps on the underside.

 The earliest version logic PCB had no trim pots to adjust Offset during playback.
 This early PCB had less board components and had a nine-pin connector where the two-pin connector is usually located.
-Pics of this earliest version logic PCB are shown in the following 2 photos:
+Pics of this earliest version logic PCB, Control Unit and connector PCB are shown in the following photos:

 Earlier versions of the logic PCB in the external Control Unit had no components soldered to the underside.
 Later versions have two resistors soldered to the underside, and a wire jumper.
 The two resistors are R192 and R193 which appear in the L-07D II service manual schematic, but they are not in the L-07D service manual schematic.
 In practice, these resistors allow a greater range of Phase Lock Loop adjustability at trim pots VR33 and VR45.
 To convert an early generation board to a later generation board, the following steps are/were taken: